helixbass/ad-hok/README.md

 But I find the typical usage of hooks to still be less readable (and composable) than Recompose's style.
 By starting your function component bodies with a bunch of hooks, you're introducing a lot of local variable state.
 Visually tracking the dependencies between local variables is hard, many consider it good practice to minimize the use of local variables

-So you can have the best of both worlds by using Ad-hok:
+So you can have the best of both worlds by using ad-hok:
 - Use hooks without introducing local variable state
 - Easily track dependencies between hooks when scanning code

 #### Display components

-Another thing you lose with typical hooks usage is the simple "display component" - your function component body becomes two sections, first a bunch of stuff related to hooks and then rendering.
-By using Ad-hok, you regain the separation of actual rendering from surrounding logic
+Another thing you lose with typical hooks usage is the simple ["display component"](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) - your function component body becomes two sections, first a bunch of stuff related to hooks and then rendering.
+By using ad-hok, you regain the separation of actual rendering from surrounding logic

 #### Reuse

-In the simplest usage (as in the initial example), the final step in your `flow()` is a rendering function.
+In the simplest usage (as in the initial example), the final step in your `flowMax()` is a rendering function.
 If you want that rendering function to be an actual "display" function component (for reuse and/or eg prop types validation), just use `React.createFactory()`:
 ```js
 import {createFactory} from 'react'